igalbakal/idp-gen-x-ai-skills/01-VISION.md

 Claude Skills represent a new architectural pattern for building specialized AI agents.
 At their core, **Skills are modular folders containing instructions, scripts, reference materials, and organizational context** that Claude dynamically loads when relevant to a task.

-Think of them as **onboarding packages for AI**—teaching Claude your organization's specific workflows, standards, and expertise.
+Think of them as **onboarding packages for AI**-teaching Claude your organization's specific workflows, standards, and expertise.

 ### The Transformative Insight